Teeny Tiny Stevies: Biography

 After performing at shows and festivals, the band's second album, Helpful Songs For Little People, was released in February 2018 by ABC Kids, and was nominated for the ARIA Award for Best Children's Album.
 The album features the singles "Boss of My Own Body" and "Boy Or Girl Colour".

-In April 2020, the band shared a new song on social media, called "Stay Home", which helped explain the COVID-19 Pandemic to children.
+In April 2020, the band shared a new song on social media, called "Stay Home", which helped explain the COVID-19 pandemic to children.

 Teeny Tiny Stevies' third studio album, Thoughtful Songs for Little People was released August 2020, featuring the singles "Had You to Teach Me", "Superpower" and "Good for Your Health".
 The album won the 2020 ARIA Award for Best Children's Album, and also won the Best Children's Album at the 2021 AIR Independent Music Awards.

+Their debut picture book ‘Boss of Your Own Body’, published through Harper Collins, was nominated for the ABIA Award for Best Children's Book in 2022, and their other books, loosely based on their most treasured songs, ‘Family, all that you dream it to be’, ‘Sleep Through the Night’, ‘How Brave I Can Be’ and 'Christmas Days in the Sunshine' are loved by families all over Australia.

+In May 2022, the band released their fourth studio album, How to Be Creative, featuring singles "Collaborate" and "How Am I Different".
+A ten song masterclass breaking down the concept of creativity, taking the listener through the journey of how creativity is achieved.
+How to Be Creative won the 2023 AIR Award for Best Independent Children's Album.

+In November 2022, the band released the EP, What Rhymes with Christmas?, featuring songs "December", "Christmas in Summer", "Three" and "Biscuits".

+Teeny Tiny Stevies' fifth studio album, The Green Album was released April 2024, featuring singles "Babyccino", "Energy" and "Climate Change".
+It is a collection of songs created so that families of any description can enjoy listening together as they learn and relearn that small positive changes do have a profound impact in this world.

+In October 2024, the band collaborated with Zoos Victoria to tell the story of the re-discovered Victorian Grassland Earless Dragon, with their song and music video release "A Tiny Dragon".
+The song and music video are on high rotation in the Dragon Disco at the Melbourne Zoo.

 Animated Music Videos

-Teeny Tiny Stevies' music videos, animated by illustrator Simon Howe, are broadcast regularly on ABC Kids TV.
+Teeny Tiny Stevies' music videos, animated by illustrator Simon Howe, are broadcast regularly on ABC Kids TV, and on Amazon Prime.

 Sesame Studios produced a video for the song 'By My Side'.